 Professor Thomas Main is a leading figure in the field of civil procedure.
 His books have been published by Aspen, West, and Oxford University Press.
 One of these books, Civil Procedure: Doctrine, Practice, and Context, is now in its fourth edition, and is one of the most popular casebooks in the field.

-Professor Main’s scholarship has also been published in the Washington University Law Review, the University of Washington Law Review, the Notre Dame Law Review, the American Journal of Comparative Law, and other respected journals.
+Professor Main’s scholarship appears in the University of Pennsylvania Law Review, the Washington University Law Review, the Notre Dame Law Review, the American Journal of Comparative Law, and other respected journals.
 Most of his scholarship explores the history of procedure, with current projects focused on judicial efficiency initiatives in the 1950s-1970s.

 Professor Main is a former Chair of the Civil Procedure Section of the Association of American Law Schools.
 He is also an elected member of the International Association of Procedural Law and the American Law Institute.
 Prior to entering academia, he clerked for Judge Ruggero J. Aldisert of the U.S. Court of Appeals for the Third Circuit, was an associate in the trial department at the law firm of Hill & Barlow (Boston, MA), and was the associate general counsel of Platinum Equity (Los Angeles, CA).

 - Civil Procedure